Gambler (comics): Steven Sharpe V

-After the death of Steven III, Steven Sharpe V took over his grandfather's mantle as the Gambler.
-While keeping his identity as the Gambler hidden and masquerading as the Joker, he reorganized and reoutfitted the Royal Flush Gang.
-Under his leadership, the Gang battled the New Titans, but were defeated.
+After the death of Steven III, Steven Sharpe V succeeds him as the Gambler.
+While keeping his identity as the Gambler hidden and masquerading as the Joker, he reorganizes the Royal Flush Gang.
+Under his leadership, the Gang battle the New Titans, but are defeated.

-The Gambler teamed up with Amos Fortune, the Wizard (William Zard), and the second Sportsmaster, and created a super-powered "fight club" using members of the Justice Society as combatants.
+The Gambler allies with Amos Fortune, the Wizard (William Zard), and the second Sportsmaster, and creates a super-powered "fight club" using members of the Justice Society as combatants.
 The fight club was broken up by Stargirl, Gypsy, and Vixen.